urinieto/msaf/README.md

 ###Single File Mode###

-In single file mode the features will be computed Run audio file:
+In single file mode the features will be computed on the fly (so it always takes some extra time).
+To run an audio file with the Convex NMF method for boundaries and 2D-FMC for labels using HPCP as features:

+    ./run.py audio_file.mp3

 Run audio file and output boundaries: